IR35 consultants and contractors

 However, there are problems.
 CEST, being designed by HMRC, will fall on the side of caution, i.e. the contractor is caught by IR35.
 Despite improvements, the test continues to lack sophistication and does not take into account key employment concepts such as mutuality of obligation.
 There is no substitute for professional advice.

-In addition to this, if the result cannot be backed up with decent documentation, a HMRC investigation may nevertheless determine an exposure to PAYE.
-We can help with the documentation.
+In addition to this, if the result cannot be backed up with a fully documented contract with bespoke terms, a HMRC investigation may nevertheless determine an exposure to PAYE.

 - Customers lists;